numbas/editor/docs/exam/reference.rst

     Adding questions to an exam and rearranging them.

+You can give a question a custom name, which will be shown to the student.
+In the "Sequential" :ref:`question navigation mode`, questions with custom names are not numbered and do not affect the numbering of other questions in the exam.

+Click the pencil icon labelled :guilabel:`Edit this question` to edit an individual question.

-The :guilabel:`Replace this question with a copy` lets you quickly swap in a duplicate of a question you've included in your exam.
+The :guilabel:`Replace this question with a copy` button lets you quickly swap in a duplicate of a question you've included in your exam.
 If you're using a question created by someone else, this is a convenient way of getting a version of the question you can make changes to.

 If the question has any :term:`variables whose values can be overridden <Can an exam override the value of this variable?>`, then you can give values for those variables here.